testfairy/docs/docs/03_Android/07_Events.md

 Events are used to provide insights on the how testers use your apps.
-These can help you keep track of when a tester reaches key points in your app, such as or visiting the in-app store.
+These can help you keep track of when a tester reaches key points in your app, such as visiting the in-app store.

 ### Usage: